 Two technology trade associations said they were targeted by the hacker-activist group Anonymous as it singled out supporters of proposed legislation to improve U.S. cybersecurity.

 Anonymous claimed credit for denial-of-service assaults on the TechAmerica and USTelecom websites, according to the associations representing companies including International Business Machines Corp.
 (IBM:US), Apple Inc. (AAPL:US) and AT&T Inc. Such offensives typically involve flooding a website with traffic, causing it to crash.

 The organizations said the attacks amount to reprisal for supporting the legislation, among cybersecurity bills under consideration by Congress, designed to encourage companies and government agencies to voluntarily share information about cyber threats.

-Users couldn’t connect to the website for USTelecom, which represents telephone companies led by AT&T, Verizon Communications Inc. (VZ) and CenturyLink Inc., starting April 8 and the site was “up and down” yesterday as technicians worked to restore service, said Anne Veigle, a spokeswoman.
+Users couldn’t connect to the website for USTelecom, which represents telephone companies led by AT&T, Verizon Communications Inc. (VZ:US) and CenturyLink Inc., starting April 8 and the site was “up and down” yesterday as technicians worked to restore service, said Anne Veigle, a spokeswoman.

 The website of TechAmerica, whose members include IBM, Microsoft Corp.
-(MSFT) and Apple, wasn’t loading yesterday afternoon.
+(MSFT:US) and Apple, wasn’t loading yesterday afternoon.
 The attack began April 8 and the association was working yesterday to get the site back up, Stephanie Craig, a TechAmerica spokeswoman, said in an interview.